awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL-Lambda.md

 **Note**
 Invoking an AWS Lambda function is supported in these RDS for PostgreSQL versions:
+All PostgreSQL 15 versions
-14\.1 and higher minor versions
+PostgreSQL 14\.1 and higher minor versions
-13\.2 and higher minor versions
+PostgreSQL 13\.2 and higher minor versions
-12\.6 and higher minor versions
+PostgreSQL 12\.6 and higher minor versions

 Setting up RDS for PostgreSQL to work with Lambda functions is a multi\-step process involving AWS Lambda, IAM, your VPC, and your RDS for PostgreSQL DB instance\.
 Following, you can find summaries of the necessary steps\.